April 21st, Creativity and Innovation Day, is a time to

 * Plan a brainstorming session weekly

-* Get a problem in your head and go to the Chicago Fine Art Museum and search the art objects for answers to your problem
+* Get a problem in your head and go to the Chicago Fine Art Museum and search

 * Attend the Creative Problem Solving Institute (CPSI) in June